imayushseth/Omnifood-Website/README.md

 # Omnifood-Website
-Omnifood is a fictional dummy project website.
+Omnifood is a fictional dummy project website. <br>
-Build with HTML CSS & JAVACRIPT.
+Build with HTML CSS & JAVACRIPT.<br>
-<a href="https://imayushseth.github.io/Omnifood-Website/">LIVE SITE</a>
+<a href="https://imayushseth.github.io/Omnifood-Website/">VIEW SITE</a>